The William Bog Nature Reserve

 Another 100 acres added to the TBFN holdings in William Bog

 On 5 April 2019 TBFN took possesion of another 100 acre block of land strategically located between the other two 100 acre blocks the club already owns.

 History of William Bog Reserve

 The one acre property that was the start of the William Bog reserve was donated in 2002 by the family of the late Max Diamond.
 Encouraged by this first donation, TBFN embarked on a landowner contact program.
-As a result, we received a number of additional donations of property, culminating in the 200 acre donation in 2013.
-Our land holdings in the Bog now total 211 acres.
+As a result, we received a number of additional donations of property.

 The William Bog fen-swamp complex is used by Lakehead University students as a laboratory for natural history and ecology.
-It supports a wide variety of plants and animals including 14 orchid species, three kinds of sundew and a wide variety of butterflies, one of which is the locally rare Grizzled Skipper butterfly.
-73 bird species have been observed on the reserve to date.
+It supports a wide variety of plants and animals including 14 orchid species (including Yellow Lady’s-slipper, Rose Pogonia, Arethusa, Ragged Fringed Orchid, and TAll White Bog Orchid), three kinds of sundew and a wide variety of butterflies such as Bog Copper, Dorcas Copper and Harris’s Checkerspot and the locally rare Grizzled Skipper butterfly.
+Seventy three bird species have been observed on the reserve to date.

 TBFN land acquistions in the William Bog have been supported by OLTAP, the Ontario Land Trust Assistance Program.
 Club members have also given generously to help cover the legal and appraisal costs of accepting the donated land.

 TBFN thanks the Ontario Land Trust Assistance Program (OLTAP) for its support of this acquisition.
 OLTAP assists eligible recipients with costs associated with land securement and magagement planning to help conserve Ontario’s biodiversity.
 OLTAP is an initiative of the Ontario Land Trust Alliance, supported in partnership with Environment Canada.